-- The financial statements include all component units as well as joint ventures with an equity interest, and properly disclose all other joint ventures and other related organizations. - The financial statements properly classify all funds and activities. - All funds that meet the quantitative criteria in GASBS Nos.
-34 and 37 for presentation as major are identified and presented as such and all other funds that are presented as major are particularly important to financial statement users. - Components of net position (net investment in capital assets; restricted; and unrestricted) and equity amounts are properly classified and, if applicable, approved. - Investments, derivative instruments, and land and other real estate held by endowments are properly valued. - Provisions for uncollectible receivables have been properly identified and recorded. - Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - Revenues are appropriately classified in the statement of activities within program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal. - Interfund, internal, and intra-entity activity and balances have been appropriately classified and reported. - Deposits and investment securities and derivative instruments are properly classified as to risk and are properly disclosed. - Capital assets, including infrastructure and intangible assets, are properly capitalized, reported, and, if applicable, depreciated. - We have appropriately disclosed Division's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available and have determined that net position is properly recognized under the policy. - We acknowledge our responsibility for the Required Supplementary Information (RSI).
+- The financial statements include all component units as well as joint ventures with an equity interest, and properly disclose all other joint ventures and other related organizations. - The financial statements properly classify all funds and activities, in accordance with GASB Statement No. 34. - All funds that meet the quantitative criteria in GASBS Nos.
+34 and 37 for presentation as major are identified and presented as such and all other funds that are presented as major are particularly important to financial statement users. - Components of net position (net investment in capital assets; restricted; and unrestricted) and components of fund balance (nonspendable, restricted, committed, assigned, and unassigned) are properly classified and, if applicable, approved. - Investments, derivative instruments, and land and other real estate held by endowments are properly valued. - Provisions for uncollectible receivables have been properly identified and recorded. - Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - Revenues are appropriately classified in the statement of activities within program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal. - Interfund, internal, and intra-entity activity and balances have been appropriately classified and reported. - Deposits and investment securities and derivative instruments are properly classified as to risk and are properly disclosed. - Capital assets, including infrastructure and intangible assets, are properly capitalized, reported, and, if applicable, depreciated. - We have appropriately disclosed the Division's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available and have determined that net position is properly recognized under the policy. - We are following our established accounting policy regarding which resources (that is, restricted, committed, assigned, or unassigned) are considered to be spent first for expenditures for which more than one resource classification is available.
+That policy determines the fund balance classifications for financial reporting purposes. - We acknowledge our responsibility for the required supplementary information (RSI).
 The RSI is measured and presented within prescribed guidelines and the methods of measurement and presentation have not changed from those used in the prior period.
-We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI. - We have not completed the process of evaluating the impact that will result from adopting Governmental Accounting Standards Board (GASB) Statement No. 67, Financial Reporting for Pension Plans-an amendment of GASB Statement No. 25, as discussed in Note 1.
-The Division is therefore unable to disclose the impact that adopting GASB Statement No. 67 will have on its financial position and the results of its operations when the Statement is adopted.
+We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI. - We have not completed the process of evaluating the impact that will result from adopting Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions-an amendment of GASB Statement No. 27, as discussed in Note 1.
+The Division is therefore unable to disclose the impact that adopting GASB Statement No. 68 will have on its financial position and the results of its operations when the Statement is adopted. - We have not completed the process of evaluating the impact that will result from adopting Governmental Accounting Standards Board (GASB) Statement No. 69, Government Combinations and Disposals of Government Operations, as discussed in Note